 At school I started my own magazine to rival the school mag.
 I wrote my first full novel at fourteen.
 Then I got pregnant at nineteen – during my A Levels, no less – which meant everything was on hold while I looked after my son Conor.
 But I always wrote in notepads.
 Always had ideas.
 Always dreamed.
 Always had this feeling I was supposed to be a writer.

-After I got married to Joe and Katy was born – inspired by being a mum – I wrote a few articles about my experiences and sent them to the local newspaper.
+After I had my daughter Katy – inspired by being a mum – I wrote a few articles about my experiences and sent them to the local newspaper.
 An editor there liked them so much he offered me my own weekly column.
 And so began Working Mum, which lasted ten years, and garnered some love and hate responses.

 When our house was destroyed during the UK 2007 floods, and Katy got diagnosed with Type 1 Diabetes, I gave up my day job in travel to care for her and rebuild our lives.
 I had more time to write.
 I wrote short story after short story, dipping into my past, and into my darker imagination.
 I eventually sent some out.
 The first rejection made me cry.
 But slowly I began being accepted by magazines, and winning prizes.

 This acceptance gave me the confidence to start my first novel, Maria in the Moon, inspired by my work at the Samaritans, and being flooded.
 It was a cathartic experience.
 It got me an agent but she couldn’t sell it or my next novel, The Mountain in my Shoe.
 When she retired in 2014 I was on my own again.
 But I’m a fighter as a well as a dreamer.
 A short story I’d written called How to be Brave, that was inspired by me helping Katy through her diabetes injections, shortlisted for the Bridport Prize.
 I knew it wanted to be a novel.